Summer 2017 Tutorials

 Please note that the locations of the tutorials varies.

 Qualtrics offers a fairly intuitive Graphical User Interface to create complex surveys without complicated programming or coding.
 Qualtrics offers extensive documentation, free online tutorials, an extensive library of surveys and options for encryption and anonymity, and excellent customer support.
-Strength of Qualtrics is its panel feature for repeated polling, built in social media sharing functions, and accessibility checker.
+Qualtrics also offers built in social media sharing functions and an accessibility checker.
 Working within pre-defined templates, you can use many different types of questions, including text, multiple checkboxes, sliders, single-answer radio buttons, and Likert scales.
 Qualtrics offers extensive branching functionality.

 Once the survey is completed, data can be downloaded into a format that can be used with a variety of quantitative and qualitative analysis programs.
 Qualtrics also offers foreign language functionality.

 This tutorial will demonstrate how to create a survey in Qualtrics and also include a section on research protections and informed consent with respect to online survey development, distribution, and analysis.
-This tutorial will highlight the newest Qualtrics “Insight Platform” which will be implemented at Boston College on June 21, and which will incorporate many improvements over the current Qualtrics Research Suite that has been the Qualtrics standard for the past 5 years.
-Boston College faculty, students, researchers, and administrative staff may create their own Qualtrics accounts in advance of the tutorial by logging on to bostoncollege.qualtrics.com with their BC credentials.
+This tutorial will highlight the newest Qualtrics “Insight Platform.”
+Boston College faculty, students, researchers, and administrative staff may create their own Qualtrics accounts in advance of the tutorial by logging on at this website: bostoncollege.qualtrics.com with their BC credentials.
 If you already have a Qualtrics account, we will provide information on upgrading your account at the tutorial.

-- Overview of Linux cluster system at Boston College
+- Overview of the Linux cluster system at Boston College

 - The hardware/software architecture

 - Management of the Linux Cluster

 June 26, 2017 12:00 - 1:30 pm O'Neil 245